hkellaway/HottPotato/README.md

 #### Retrieving Raw Data and HTTPURLResponse

 At its very heart, HottPotato simply makes a `URLRequest` using `URLSession` and returns the retrieved `Data` and `HTTPURLResponse`.
-If you'd rather use it to query this data, simply:
+If you'd rather use it to get back the raw response, simply:

 ```swift
 httpClient.sendHTTPRequest(with: request, success: { (_, response) in